 The two- or four-week Leave/Vacation Fee Plan must be taken in a minimum of one week increments (i.e., five-day time blocks - Monday-Friday).
-In CDC/SAC Programs, fees are not charged during the time the child is absent, and the child care space is reserved for the Family until the child returns.
+Fees are not charged while a child is using his/her vacation credit.
+In addition, the child care space is reserved for the Family until the child returns.